On Rigid Origami II: Quadrilateral Creased Papers: Several types of large rigid-foldable quadrilateral creased papers

-Here the linear direction is transverse, which is why we call this type \textit{transverse linear repeating}.
-To allow repeating, apart from requiring $\delta_1+\delta_2+\delta_3+\delta_4=2\pi$, we should also set $\gamma_1+\gamma_2+\gamma_3+\gamma_4=2\pi$ (See Figure \ref{fig: general notation}(a)).
-With the restriction above and given suitable input sector angles, the rest of the sector angles can be solved numerically.
-An important notice is there might be ``degeneration'' (which is discussed in Section \ref{section: discussion}) in the stitching of linear units.
+An important notice is there might be ``degeneration'' (which is discussed in Section \ref{section: discussion}) in the solutions.
 These degenerations can be found both analytically and numerically, and we provide this information in Table \ref{tab: linear degenerations}.
-Although it will not result in negative results, the relation among sector angles will be more special.
-In order not to make redundant classification, we will not split the this type into smaller classes.
-Some examples are shown in Figure \ref{fig: linear repeating}.
+Although it will not prevent solutions, the relationships among sector angles will be more special.
+In order not to make redundant classification, we will not split this type into smaller classes.